 Required Insurance for all J visa holders

-All J-1 Exchange Visitors and their J-2 dependents are required by federal regulations to have medical insurance for the entire period of their stay in the U.S. If you need to change you plan, below are several companies that are known to cover the J regulation issues.
+All J-1 Exchange Visitors and their J-2 dependents are required by federal regulations to have medical insurance for the entire period of their stay in the U.S. In the process of issuing your Yale DS-2019, you signed our Insurance Compliance Form stating that you will have insurance while at Yale.
+If you need to change you plan, below are several companies that are known to cover the J regulation issues.

 Paid by Yale?